allen-woods/spl-template-repo/README.md

 # System Programming Language Template Repo

-When developing a project that uses a system programming language, it is common practice to provide both an Apache 2.0 license and an MIT license on an open-source repository.
+When developing a project that uses a system programming language (SPL), it is common practice to provide both an Apache 2.0 license and an MIT license on an open-source repository.

 Currently, there is no facility for adding multiple licenses to a repository using GitHub's `gh` CLI utility.